Alternative Information Sources

 AlterNet - This site offers original journalism and utilizes the best of other independent news sources.
-The aim is to promote citizen action on the environment, social justice, civil and religious liberties, and health care issues.
 The site also provides a forum where media skeptics and minority representatives can express their opinions.

 Disinformation - This website fills the needs of people who are looking for information that often seems to slip through the cracks of the huge media conglomerates.
 It aggregates thousands of the most shocking, strangest and offbeat news articles that can be found on the web, the majority of them submitted by members of the general public.
 Another purpose of this website is to expose and correct the dis-information, and even outright lies, being put out by certain U.S. political factions.

 Common Dreams - On this site a community of activists, writers, and ordinary citizens provides breaking news from a progressive perspective, concentrating on the kind of information that is hard to find in the current corporate-dominated media.
 One of the goals of the site is to highlight the problems of United States society and to point the way to possible solutions.

 www.unknownnews.net - This site specializes in lesser known stories that are often overlooked or intentionally avoided by the mainstream news organizations.
 The site includes an extensive archive of previously-published stories arranged by by subject matter.